Dainius Zubrus: International play

 Originally, Zubrus had suited up for the Russia national team during the World Cup of Hockey in 2004.
 But since then, he has played internationally for Lithuania, most notably in the 2005 World Championships.
 He had told the press, "Lithuania needs me more than Russia".
 Because of the existence of the Soviet Union, players born during its time as a nation were able to choose to play for any of the newly formed countries after the breakup, and even considered representing Ukraine due to his training there.

+Executive career

+In 2018, Zubrus was elected as president of Hockey Lietuva, the governing body of ice hockey in Lithuania.
+In May 2022, he was re-elected for a second term.

 Personal life

-Zubrus is married to Canadian model Nathalie Sanschagrin.
-They have a son, Tomas, and a daughter, Emma.
+Zubrus and his wife have two children.

-Zubrus holds dual citizenship and is the citizen of Lithuania and the United States.
+Zubrus holds dual citizenship and is a citizen of Lithuania and the United States.